ircv3/ircv3-specifications/extensions/resume.md

 Clients MUST treat their resume token as an opaque value, and provide it to the server as given.

 Servers use resume tokens to authenticate and allow a user to resume their old connection.
+The format of the token is implementation-defined, but MUST NOT contain any spaces and MUST NOT start with a colon character `(:)`, as these would break the protocol framing.

+Described here is the 'typical method' of creating and validating resume tokens.
 Typical resume tokens contain two values:

 - Resume ID: A random, unique value that identifies the client's session, which allows the server to look-up which session should be resumed.
 - Resume Key: A random, cryptographically-secure value for the client's session, which is used to authenticate that the new client can resume the given existing session.

-The format of the token is implementation-defined, but MUST NOT contain any spaces and MUST NOT start with a colon character `(:)`, as these would break the protocol framing.

 To validate a token during a resume attempt, a typical server implementation with a token as described above would: